taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka, barely audible: **"*Yes...*"**

-Iri gives Min an encouraging smile.
+Iri gives Min an encouraging smile and moves to Asoka's shoulder.
 Min embraces Asoka gently, tentatively.
 Asoka turns their face into Min's chest and begins to cry loudly, in heaving sobs.
 Min's eyes start to also fill with tears, and the two teens cry and hold each other.
+Iri's arms gently cradle both of their heads.

 ### Page 8

 Asoka and Min sit in the upper branches of Asoka's sleeping bubble, backs against the main tree trunk, watching the sun disappear behind the horizon.
 Early stars and fireflies are already twinkling in the twilight, and a waning moon is rising.
 Both teens are sipping patua fruit juice, faces streaked with tears and looking emotionally spent.
+Iri is cozily curled around Asoka's shoulders.

 Asoka: **"This juice is *so* good!"**

 Min: **"Mmmhmm!
-My dad makes the *best* patua juice!"**
+Amadou, my gene father, makes the *best* patua juice!"**

+Asoka: **"Is Amadou also a Water Cycler?"**

+Min: **"No...actually, he's kind of like you..."**

+### Page 9

+Min: **"When Jina, my gene mother, left for her Year Underground, she traveled far south, to an Underground City in a country onced called Uruguay.
+There she met Amadou, who was working as an apprentice dynamite technician in an [amethyst mine](https://en.wikipedia.org/wiki/Amethyst#Geographic_distribution).
+Amadou was obsessed with explosives and rockets, and more than anything else, he wanted to become an eSyrup fusion technician, and explore the galaxy on a Ursu-class research vessel."**

+### Page 10

+Min: **"Just as Amadou was making plans to travel with Jina further north to the Space Barge Launch Station at Caverno Ouro Grosso, where he could apprentice himself to a proper eSyrup combustion engineer, Amadou ran into Ramón Fernandez, an old friend from his home cave.
+Ramón told Amadou that in the 2 years since Amadou had left, a man named Bautista [de Rosas](https://en.wikipedia.org/wiki/Juan_Manuel_de_Rosas) had declared himself governor"**

 They drink in blissful silence.